 - Fear of death is a basic root of all fears.
-The one, who has overcome it, is no longer scared of anything at all, becomes totally free of fears inside and lives his life to the fullest.
+The one, who has overcome it, is no longer scared of anything at all, becomes totally free of fears inside, and lives his life to the fullest.
 Fear of death is fear of the unknown.
-There might be nothing at all after life.
+There might be nothing at all afterlife.
 Fear of death is unreasoned and badly-substantiated, it feeds on ego anxiety.
 To get rid of it, one can realize that neither matter nor energy can vanish, there has never been even a single example of this in the natural world.
 Moreover, everybody has experienced the process of birth that is for a child a horrible exit from his reality, fully equivalent to death.
-Thus, it is impossible to disappear and once we have already experienced the menacing transit of birth, which turned out to be just a new wind of life.
+Thus, it is impossible to disappear, and once we have already experienced the menacing transit of birth, which turned out to be just a new wind of life.
 To overcome the fear of death means revival at all levels.

-- Fear of death is part of objective reality that everybody experiences.
-What is there after life?
+- Fear of death is part of the objective reality that everybody experiences.
+What is there an afterlife?
 We should collect our courage to acknowledge honestly that we do not know the answer to this question.
 But we are not ready to accept it.
 We want an answer that will mitigate our fears!
 We demand it and are ready to believe whatever comforting is said.
 This need for an answer gave rise to numerous fairy-tales and tall stories that people are willing to trust.

 - Fear of death.
-The body that we identify with, will turn to ashes after life.
+The body that we identify with, will turn to ashes afterlife.
 Whoever invented life was a genius!
 Whatever you do, wherever you hide, death will find you inevitably.
 It’s so cool!
 Believing that we are more than just a body and will experience the afterlife, helps to overcome this fear.
 This faith may result in totally different actions.
 For instance, a Hindu believes that there is a soul, and the soul is closely connected to the body.
 Thus, after they are parted, to let the soul free from the body, the body must be cremated.
 An Egyptian believes that there is a soul, and the soul is closely connected to the body.
 Thus, the body must be conserved, embalmed to be a shelter for the soul.

 - Fear of death.
 Death is considered to be a very sorrowful thing.
-Its widespread image, that was designed to scare adults, is a dreadful skeleton carrying a scythe.
+Its widespread image, which was designed to scare adults, is a dreadful skeleton carrying a scythe.
 In fact, death is normally a savior from the sufferings of the fading life that assists the process of transition to a better world.
 Its image is a languishing beauty with soulful black-and-violet-colored eyes, dressed in violet.
 How much happier would the world be with such an image of death!